-Residences | Civilian Occupation |
+| Residences | Civilian Occupation |

-Delaware, Pennsylvania, New Jersey | Shoe company worker |
+| Delaware, Pennsylvania, New Jersey | Shoe and furniture salesman |

-Branch | Service Number |
+| Branch | Service Number |

-U.S. Army Air Forces | 32754502 |
+| U.S. Army Air Forces | 32754502 |

-Theater | Unit |
+| Theater | Unit |

-Mediterranean | 346th Bombardment Squadron (Heavy), 99th Bombardment Group (Heavy) |
+| Mediterranean | 346th Bombardment Squadron (Heavy), 99th Bombardment Group (Heavy) |

-Awards | Campaigns/Battles |
+| Awards | Campaigns/Battles |

-Purple Heart | European strategic bombing campaign |
+| Purple Heart | European strategic bombing campaign (three missions) |

 Early Life & Family

 Morton “Morty” Carlis was born in Wilmington, Delaware, on October 10, 1924.
-He was the son of Samuel Carlis (1895–1985) and Frances “Fannie” Carlis (née Berger, 1900–1959).
-His father had been born in Slonim (then in Russia, now Belarus), emigrated to the United States, served stateside in the U.S. Army during World War I, and become a U.S. citizen.
+He was the son of Samuel Carlis (1895–1985) and Frances “Fannie” Carlis (née Berger, 1900–1959), residents of 301 Shipley Street.
+His father, an upholsterer, had been born in Slonim (then in Russia, now Belarus), emigrated to the United States, served in the U.S. Army stateside during World War I, and became a U.S. citizen, while his mother was a native of Delaware.
+Carlis had an older brother, Alfred Carlis (1920–1982) and a younger sister, Marilyn Carlis (later Shapiro, 1926–1998).
 Carlis was Jewish.

-The Carlis family was recorded on the census on April 18, 1930, living at 108 West 3rd Street in Chester, Pennsylvania.
-Samuel Carlis was working as a merchant, and according to his obituary, began working at Berger’s Plumbing & Heating Supplies in Chester the same year.
+Carlis’s family was living at 3rd and Shipley Streets when his sister was born on September 1, 1926.
+By the time of the next census in April 1930, Carlis and his family had moved to 108 West 3rd Street in Chester, Pennsylvania.
+Samuel Carlis was working as a merchant, and according to his obituary, began working at Berger’s Plumbing & Heating Supplies in Chester that same year.
 The Carlis family was living at 2425 Upland Street in Chester as of February 5, 1934, when Samuel Carlis applied to Pennsylvania for a bonus for his World War I service.
 A December 2, 1934, article in The Delmarva Star stated that Morton Carlis was performing in a Chanukah program at the Adas Kodesch Hebrew School in Wilmington.
-It seems likely that the Carlis family had returned to Wilmington by that point, but it is possible that they just continued to attend synagogue there.
+It is possible that the Carlis family had moved back to Wilmington by that point, but they may have just continued to attend synagogue there.
 Carlis was also listed as participating in a Purim play at another Wilmington congregation, Chesed Shel Emeth, in an article printed in The Sunday Morning Star on February 21, 1937.

-By the end of 1942, Morton Carlis had moved back to Delaware to live with his maternal grandparents, Samuel A. Berger (a furniture salesman, 1877–1951) and Elizabeth Berger (née Greenberg, 1882–1964), and their children at 413 McCabe Avenue in Wilmington.
+By the end of 1942, Carlis had moved back to Delaware to live with his maternal grandparents, Samuel A. Berger (a furniture salesman, 1877–1951) and Elizabeth Berger (née Greenberg, 1882–1964), and their children at 413 McCabe Avenue in Wilmington.
 When Carlis registered for the draft on December 18, 1942, he was working at the Mary Jane Shoe Company at 709 Market Street in Wilmington.
 The registrar described him as standing five feet, six inches tall and weighing 128 lbs., with brown hair and eyes.

-Military Career
+Military Training

 Mollye this army life is really great, I love it.
 In 11 days I have gained 10 pounds.
 Its marvelous.
 The only thing I don’t like is getting up 4:45 in the morning. […] This place is really beautiful.
 It looks like something out of a technicolor movie.
 And the water is so warm it feels like you are taking a bath when you swim.